Manoj Prabhakar: As a Coach

 Prabhakar has also served as the Delhi cricket team's bowling coach and as the head coach of the Rajasthan cricket team.
 In November 2011, he was sacked as the coach of Delhi for speaking against the management and the team in media.
 In December 2015, he was named as bowling coach of Afghanistan cricket team ahead of 2016 ICC World Twenty20 that was played in India in March 2016.

 Prabhakar was appointed head coach of Nepal in August 2022.
 He resigned in December 2022 after only four months.

 Controversies

+During the Wills World Series in 1994, Prabhakar made a widely-criticized 102 runs in a slow manner in a losing fashion against the West Indies.
+He later alleged that an Indian teammate had offered him ₹25 lakh to underperform and eventually named Kapil Dev.
+Kapil denied the accusation, while the CBI subsequently said it found no credible evidence to establish Prabhakar's claim against him.

-In 1999, Prabhakar participated in an exposé of match-fixing by the Tehelka news group.
+However, in 1999, Prabhakar participated in an exposé of match-fixing by the Tehelka news group.
 However, he was then charged by the BCCI with involvement in match fixing and subsequently banned from playing cricket for the Indian team.

 In 2011, he was dismissed from his coaching role with the Delhi cricket team after he publicly criticized the players and selectors.